oVirt/ovirt-site/source/feature/migration-enhancements.html.md

         -   **compressed**: compress repeated pages during live migration (XBZRLE)
         -   **autoConverge**: force convergence during live migration
     -   Newly proposed:
         -   **migrationProgressTimeout**: a hard limit of migration progress (the timeout after which VDSM aborts migration even no other commands from engine arrives.
 This acts as a hard limit which will abort the migration in case the connection between engine and VDSM is lost for a long time so the engine policies will not apply).
-Optional argument, default: migration_progress_timeout from conf
+Optional argument, default: migration_progress_timeout from conf (150s)
         -   **maxBandwidth**: the maximal bandwidth which can be used by migrations.
 Optional argument, default migration_max_bandwidth from conf.
-It is an absolute value and applies only to the current migration
+It is an absolute value and applies only to the current migration (currently 32MiBps)
         -   **convergenceSchedule**: list of pairs: (stallingLimit, action) where
-            -   **stallingLimit**: if the migration is stalling for this amount of time, execute the action and move to next pair
+            -   **stallingLimit**: if the migration is stalling(not progressing) for this amount of time, execute the action and move to next pair
             -   **action**: one of:
-                -   **setDowntime(N)**: sets the downtime to N
+                -   **setDowntime(N)**: sets the maximum downtime to N
                 -   **abort**: abort migration
                 -   **postCopy**: change to post copy

-An example how the **convergenceSchedule** would look like: [ (10, setDowntime(10)), (20, setDowntime(30)), (20, setDowntime(60)), (50, abort) ]
+An example how the **convergenceSchedule** would look like: [ (10, setDowntime(200)), (20, setDowntime(500)), (20, setDowntime(1000)), (50, abort) ]

 The behavior of the VDSM in this case will be as follows:

 *   Starts the migration with the **downtime** from the current parameters
 *   In the monitor thread monitors the migration
 *   If the migration progresses, does nothing, just keeps monitoring
-*   If the migration starts stalling for more than 10 seconds, executes the action setDowntime 10 (e.g. sets the downtime to 10ms)
+*   If the migration starts stalling for more than 10 seconds, executes the action setDowntime 200 (e.g. sets the maximum allowed downtime to 200ms)
-*   If the migration stalls for another 20 seconds, sets the timeout to 30
+*   If the migration stalls for another 20 seconds, sets the timeout to 50
-*   If the migration stalls for another 20 seconds, sets the timeout to 60
+*   If the migration stalls for another 20 seconds, sets the timeout to 1000
 *   If the migration stalls for another 50 seconds aborts the migration

 <!-- -->